NauzetAduen/DebtControl/README.md

 Small App to Control your Debt

 ## Idea
-Small app with a list of debts (person, quantity, date).
+Small app with a list of debts (Name, person, description, quantity, date, state).

-## Functionality
-You will be able to remove, update, add.. debts

-## Extra
-List of users, partial payment of debt
+It has two possibles states, paid and not paid.

+##Functionality
+To delete any debt, swept it.

+Use the floating button to add a new debt.

+You can update every attribute.

+##On Progress
+Partial payment.

+Full project comments.